derrickburt/derrickburt.github.io/SQL/introSQL/introSQL.md

 FROM cbd1940

-/* Aggregate function and reporoject*/
+/* Aggregate function and reproject*/

-CREATE VIEW cbdUnion2 AS
+CREATE TABLE cbdunion2 AS
 SELECT 1 as id,
 COUNT(id) AS countID,
 MIN(medgrossrent) as minRent,